- Planning Documents

 It’s a textbook… on steroids

 The AP Bio course at Learn-Biology.com is an online-interactive textbook.
+In 2023, it was listed as an approved text/resource by the College Board.

 That means that you can use Learn-Biology.com just as you’d use Campbell Biology, Campbell Biology in Focus, Principles of Life (Hillis, Sadava, Heller, Price), or any other textbook.
 You’ll assign topics, and you’ll expect that your students will have done some learning from that experience.

-But because Learn-Biology.com presents material in the form of interactive tutorials, there’s a crucial difference.
+But because Learn-Biology.com presents the material in the form of interactive tutorials, there’s a crucial difference.
 After your students complete our tutorials, you can have a very high degree of confidence that your students will understand the topic that you’ve assigned.
 Why?
 Because they’ll have intensely interacted with the material.
-They’ll have answered dozens or hundreds of questions, and received feedback on their answers.
+They’ll have answered dozens or hundreds of questions and received feedback on their answers.
 If their answers weren’t correct, they were guided toward mastery.

 So, how do you use Learn-Biology.com?
 As with any textbook, you have a lot of options.